The Impact Of NAFTA & Mexico Trade Avenues | NAPS

 February 13, 2015

 Manufacturing has long been a strong industry in Mexico.
 However, the benefits of Mexico manufacturing and their facilities have been unavailable to consumers in the United States.
 This situation has suddenly changed, however, opening the borders for Equal Opportunity Trade between the two nations.
 The United States Department of Transportation (DOT) is cracking the doors for Mexican freight operators to cross the border into the United States, following a safety evaluation of the equipment being used to haul goods.
+Among the many benefits of NAFTA for Mexico, this will allow more movement of goods to neighboring countries.
 When the order goes through in full force, Mexican industries will be free to move goods across the border legally using long-haul services.
 The safety evaluation will be conducted as a pilot program that will extend over a three-year period.

 The change in policy comes as part of the agreements made under the North American Free Trade Agreement (NAFTA).
 Mexico represents the third-largest trading partner for the United States across the globe.
 Opening the doors to freight trade via the US & Mexico free trade agreement is a good move when it comes to strengthening this relationship.
 The data from the study has already yielded good results in terms of safety for Mexico manufacturing and transportation across the border.